Eryops1/phylogenetic_hotspots/README.md

 ### TACT
 Adding missing taxa to the phylogenetic tree with TACT [2] takes about 80 hours and requires 150GB RAM for each run.
 Due to the stochastic nature of the procedure, we ran TACT 100 times, and calculated the phylogeny-derived estimates as average values from all 100 trees.

-### sesPD
-Each calculation run takes 4h and requires 64GB RAM.
-We ran this on a cluster and provide here in addition to the R script the bash scripts for SLURM.

 ## Literature
 [1] Govaerts, R., Nic Lughadha, E., Black, N. et al. The World Checklist of Vascular Plants, a continuously updated resource for exploring global plant diversity.
 Sci Data 8, 215 (2021). https://doi.org/10.1038/s41597-021-00997-6